 Philippines had been on my bucket list for a very long time.
 Especially as I am drone obsessed, seeing all the stunning islands from above, with the turquoise water and sandbars, I knew I had to add the Philippines as a stop on my Asia trip.
 In this guide to the Philippines islands, I will be outlining a three week itinerary including what to do on Cebu Island, Siargao, Coron and El Nido.

 There are so many more islands to see, the problem is you would need more than a few weeks to see them all.
 As well as time constraints, it is actually quite expensive to get around the Philippines.
 Internal flights cost me over £300 in total.
 However, it is well worth it.
 If you have more time, consider adding Siquijor Island and The Caramoan Islands too, as I didn’t have time to go but I’ve heard these are just beautiful!

-How long to spend on each island?
+Guide to the Philippines: How long to spend on each island?

 Due to the amount of travel time, I would recommend at least four nights on each island in case you have to lose a day travelling either side.
 Cebu is quite a large island, and I stayed here for five nights and still didn’t make it down south to some of the waterfalls there.
 Siargao is relatively small and you can scooter around the whole island in just a few hours.
 El Nido is also a bit bigger and is surrounded by so many smaller islands that you could do a boat trip each day!
 I did two boat trips here so you need at least two full days here.

 Coron was my least favourite island mainly due to Coron town, which is very busy and dirty.
 However, there are also some great boat trips you can take here.
 To avoid having to stay in Coron Town head here to see a great place to stay out of town with a pool and lush greenery around.
 I would also recommend backpacking around Asia in general as wheeling a suitcase around and fitting it into a tuk tuk can be hard!